 Gluten is everywhere — in bread, cereal, pasta, salad dressings and more — making it hard to avoid.
 But millions of us are sensitive to the sticky protein found in wheat and used as a binder in many processed foods.

 Adds Harvard-trained doctor Akil Palanisamy, M.D.: “As many as 90 percent of women with gluten sensitivity have no GI symptoms, which makes. diagnosing it more confusing.”
+(Click through to see how at home food sensitivity tests can help you suss out a sensitivity).
 Fortunately, the strategies below can help you determine if gluten is problematic for you and help you begin to heal your thyroid.

 Eat healing foods.

 Add coconut oil.
 In gluten-sensitive people, gliadin (a gluten protein) causes inflammation that leads to leaky gut and worsening symptoms.
 “The gut lining is largely fat-based, so repairing it takes fat,” says Dr. Palanisamy.